 Submitter-Assigned Identifiers

 CHIA requires various Submitter-assigned identifiers for linking to the other files.
 Some examples of these elements include the Benefit Plan Contract ID ( BP001 and ME128).
-These elements will be used by CHIA and the Health Connector to link members across different files, conduct all risk adjustment calculations and reporting to carriers.
-Failure to provide the proper identifiers will result in inaccurate risk adjustment funds transfers for the data submitter as well as all others subject to risk adjustment.
+These elements will be used by CHIA to link members across different files.

 Control Total Data